Forest-Economics-Goettingen/optimLanduse/README.md

 average farm portfolio of the surveyed farms was mainly composed of pasture and cropland with only a small share of forest (14 %).
-This reveals that not all of the selected objectives (and their weights) currently drive land-use decisions.
-The optimization approach can then be used to dive deeper into the effect of different goals on the resulting optimized land-use composition and the effects of uncertainty.
+This reveals that not all of the selected objectives (and their weights) currently drive land-cover decisions.
+The optimization approach can then be used to dive deeper into the effect of different goals on the resulting optimized land-cover composition and the effects of uncertainty.

 ### Calculating the Portfolio Performances of the Optimized *optimLanduse* Object